Updated: November 20, 2025

 You have the choice between fixed-rate mortgages and variable-rate mortgages in Portugal.

-- Mixed-rate mortgages: This mortgage type will start with a fixed term before switching to a variable rate.
+• Mixed-rate mortgages: This type of mortgage starts with a fixed term before transitioning to a variable rate.
 For example, in November 2024, the Bank of Portugal reported that 76 percent of new mortgages were mixed-rate.

 Taxes to consider at the time of purchase